VikhyatSaini/VirtualStylist/README.md

 # Virtual Stylist

-An AI-powered virtual stylist application that provides personalized fashion recommendations using the Gemini 1.5 Pro API.
+An AI-powered virtual stylist application that provides personalized fashion recommendations using the Gemini 2.0 flash API.

 ## Features